 Salute!
 Tasting The Best Italian Wines of Emilia Romagna On a Bologna Wine Tour

-  If you love Italian food and wine, one of the most fun things to do in Bologna — the culinary capital of Italy — is taking a food and wine tour.
+If you love Italian food and wine, one of the most fun things to do is taking a food and wine tour.
+Doing it in Bologna — the culinary capital of Italy — is worthy of a spot on your Italy bucket list!
 We've taken several food tours in Bologna before and wine tours in Tuscany, but like the region itself, we've found the wines of Emilia Romagna to be hugely underrated.
 So we set off on a Bologna wine tour this spring with our friends from Italian Days, to visit the wineries near Bologna, Italy in the Valsamoggia region.
 There are so many fun day trips from Bologna that you can take, like visiting Parma to see their production of prosciutto hams, joining a truffle hunting tour in Emilia Romagna, visiting Modena to see the traditional way to make balsamic vinegar, or even exploring the Renaissance city of Florence.
 But for us, today was all about slow traveling and savoring the wines of Emilia Romagna.

 Orsi - Vigneto San Vito, Valsamoggia

 Our first stop was Orsi - Vigneto San Vito in the Colli Bolognesi, the hills south and west of Bologna.
 The winery is beautiful with vineyards situated on 30 hectares operated by vintner, Federico Orsi and his wife.
 Since around 1980 the farm has been completely biodynamic in an effort to return nutrients to the soil.
 They plant six different grasses between the vines to enrich the soil instead of using chemical fertilizers.